Celebrating Arkansas’s Young Entrepreneurs for 10 Years!

-The Arkansas Economic Acceleration Foundation created the Youth Entrepreneur Showcase (Y.E.S.) for Arkansas business plan competition in 2005 to introduce young Arkansans in grades 5-8 to the potential and opportunities of entrepreneurship.
+The Arkansas Economic Acceleration Foundation, an affiliate of the Arkansas Capital Corporation Group, created the Youth Entrepreneur Showcase (Y.E.S.) for Arkansas business plan competition in 2005 to introduce young Arkansans in grades 5-8 to the potential and opportunities of entrepreneurship.

-Since the first Y.E.S. for Arkansas competition in 2006, more than 7,000 students and teachers have competed for more than $50,000 in cash awards, trophies, and medals.
+Since the first competition in 2006, more than 7,000 students and teachers have competed for more than $62,000 in cash awards, trophies, and medals.

 The competition begins in September.